plausible/website/privacy.md

 ### As a visitor to the plausible.io website

+The privacy of our website visitors is important to us so we do not track any individual people.
 As a visitor to the plausible.io website:

 - No personal information is collected
 - No information such as cookies is stored in the browser